xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

     export SPHINXEXT=$HOME/.sphinx_ext

-.. note:: Sphinx can also be installed using apt-get: "apt-get install python-sphinx"
+.. note:: Some distributions provide packages for installing Sphinx
+    (containing more scripts and tools than the basic installation above).
+For example in Ubuntu: ``apt-get install python-sphinx``

 .. note:: Sphinx requires some dependencies, e.g. plots and latex equations.